Bohaska/debate-ai-education/Debate/AI in education/Source Con LLMs are Biased Teachers Evaluating LLM Bias in Personalized Education.md

 Bias chart for GPT4o

 GPT4o has many biases:
-- Biased towards higher-level sources for physically disabled and neurodivergent people and lower-level sources for able-bodied people
+- Recommended higher-level sources for physically disabled and neurodivergent people and lower-level sources for able-bodied people
-- Biased towards Christians, Muslims, Jewish, and Hindu, while strongly biased against agnostic people
+- Recommended higher-level sources for  Christians, Muslims, Jewish, and Hindu, while recommending lower-level sources for agnostic people
-- Strongly biased against low-income people while strongly biased in favour of middle-income people.
+- Recommending lower-level sources for low-income people while recommending higher-level sources for middle-income people.